 Activities that are observed and performed by the family year in and year out (holidays, birthdays, annual fishing trips, etc.) help build trust, security and stability.
 Regardless of what else may happen throughout the year, these traditions will not change.

 Traditions also provide us with a sense of identity.
 They are among the things that make us unique from other families.
 For example, most families that celebrate Christmas will decorate a tree, hang stockings and fix a large meal.
 Similarly, Jewish families light Menorah candles during the Hanukkah celebration, also followed by a large meal.
 However, there are probably nuances to your celebrations maybe your family opens presents on Christmas Eve, or one of your Hanukkah meals features a particular recipe from a great aunt that is unique to your family; or perhaps you have a blended family and you celebrate Christmas and Kwanza.
-Every family provides a unique twist on the holidays with ethnic foods, decorations, and special activities - these all help families become distinctive.
+Every family provides a unique twist on the holidays with ethnic foods, decorations, and special activities -

 A third reason that traditions are so vital is that they provide continuity between generations.
 When families come together at the holidays, it's a wonderful opportunity to have the older family members tell stories about what Christmas was like when they were young.
 Placing ornaments on the tree that have survived a few generations and using well-loved family recipes are great ways to link past generations with the newer members of the family.